sighupio/fury-kubernetes-auth/katalog/dex/README.md

 Dex is an OpenID Connect (OIDC) identity and OAuth 2.0 provider.

-This package deploys Dex to authenticate users via LDAP.
+You can use Dex for example to provide OIDC authentication using users from an LDAP backend.

+> ℹ️ Learn more about Dex in [the official documentation](https://dexidp.io/docs/getting-started/).

 ## Requirements